bengreenier/azure-mud/server/ARM-TODO.md

     * Where do I set them?
 (Microsoft.Web/sites, maybe?
 What's the difference between app settings, connection strings, etc)
     * ListKeys to get the actual value: https://stackoverflow.com/questions/43976134/get-connection-strings-in-arm/43991714
 * Can I enable authentication?
+* smartdetectoralertrules — parameterize the external ID?
+Maybe just look at a template for this?